remy/nodemon/faq.md

 ## My .nodemonignore is being ignored

-The new `nodemon.json` superceeds the `.nodemonignore` file, so if you have both, the `.nodemonignore` is not used at all.
+The new `nodemon.json` supersedes the `.nodemonignore` file, so if you have both, the `.nodemonignore` is not used at all.

-Note that if you have a `nodemon.json` in your `$HOME` path, then this will also supersede the old ignore file.
+Note that if you have a `nodemon.json` in your `$HOME` path, then this will also supersede the old ignore file (and the _legacy_ format config is ignored).

 ## nodemon does nothing